altairflyy/Caustica-Rework/README.md

 # Candela

-Candela is an experimental ray-traced renderer for Minecraft's Vulkan backend.
+Candela is an experimental ray-traced renderer for Minecraft 26.2's Vulkan backend.
 It replaces the vanilla world view with hardware ray tracing and NVIDIA DLSS features while keeping Minecraft's familiar UI and gameplay intact.